FAQ – Information on Peru

 Food in Peru

-Be careful in our culinary paradise!
+Welcome in our culinary paradise!

 Potatoes, maize, quinoa and peppers: the most famous ingredients of the Peruvian kitchen have conquered the whole world.
 But the variation is nowhere as big as in Peru.
 Try for example causa (a cold pastry of mashed potato, avocado, chicken or tuna), papa rellena (stuffed potato with meat, onions, olives, boiled eggs and – of course – peppers), or papa ocopa (boiled potatoes in a mild-spicy peanut sauce) and you will know that you are in a culinary paradise!